a327ex/SNKRX/devlog.md

   * green - Grant nearby enemies a speed boost on death
   * blue - Explode into projectiles on death
   * orange - Charge up and headbutt towards the player at increased speed and damage

+# Day 45 - 02/04/21

+* Added more enemy modifiers
+  * yellow - Resistance to knockback and increased HP
+  * white - Remain static and shoot projectiles
+  * purple - Explodes into critters on death